 Dr Rahul S Kanaka

-Dr Rahul S Kanaka (MBBS, MS (General Surgery), MCh (Surgical Oncology)) is a Consultant Surgical Oncologist at Manipal Hospital, Hebbal, with over 11 years of experience in the field of Surgical Oncology.
+Dr Rahul S Kanaka (MBBS, MS (General Surgery), MCh (Surgical Oncology)) is a Consultant Surgical Oncologist at Manipal Hospital, Yehswanthpur, Sarjapur, Hebbal, with over 11 years of experience in the field of Surgical Oncology.
 His areas of expertise include medical oncology, neuro-oncology, basal cell carcinoma, benign tumors, blood cancer, bone tumors, brain tumors, breast cancer management, cancer screening, cervical cancer, cholangiocarcinoma, chondrosarcoma, choriocarcinoma, colon cancer, and endometrial cancer.
 Dr Kanaka completed his MBBS from Mahadevappa Rampure Medical College, Gulbarga, followed by an MS in General Surgery from Karnataka Institute of Medical Sciences (KIMS), Hubli.
 He obtained an MCh in Surgical Oncology from the Cancer Institute (WIA), Chennai, and further pursued a fellowship in Minimally Invasive Oncosurgery (Laparoscopic & Robotic) from Krishna Institute of Medical Sciences, Karad.